 This course introduces an integrative bioscience perspective of acupuncture and expands the framework for communication with patients and medical practitioners.
 Students will develop a mechanistic understanding of acupuncture's effects on physiological and pathophysiological processes.
 In addition, students will build skills in finding, interpreting and applying basic and clinical acupuncture research.
-Prerequisite: ISci 640 (Clinical Anatomy: Regional and Surface Anatomy), Co-requisite: ISci 642 (Physiology: The Science of Wellness) or instructor permission.
+Credits: 3.00